Deportation in the second Trump administration: Legal issues

 Immigration lawyers and former judges described the administration as taking multiple actions in an attempt to bypass immigration courts and the right to due process, including moving protections from deportation, canceling grants to provide legal representation to children, firing judges responsible for hearing cases, and deporting migrants to prisons in third countries.
 Trump and administration figures frequently criticized giving due process to immigrants.
 Trump's attempts to limit due process for immigrants using the Alien Enemies Act and obscure provisions of the Immigration and Nationality Act stoked controversy with federal judges and the Supreme Court, with many attempted deportations being halted.
 Large numbers of sitting federal judges, included ones appointed by Trump himself, condemned the attempts to erode due process, warning that erosion of due process for alleged "terrorists" and "gang members" could easily be expanded to other groups.

+In late January 2026, at the time of ICE's Operation Metro Surge, chief Minnesota federal district judge Patrick J. Schiltz compiled a list of 96 court orders ICE had violated in 74 cases.
+In an email, US Attorney Daniel Rosen claimed Schiltz's list was "far beyond the pale of accuracy for an order that would be wielded so publicly and so sharply" and that "the lawyers in my civil division didn't deserve it."
+Schiltz responded in a February 26 order that the government had in fact violated 97 orders in 66 cases from the original list as well as a further 113 orders in 77 cases since then.
+In that order, Schiltz wrote:

+What those [US] attorneys "didn't deserve" was the Administration sending 3000 ICE agents to Minnesota to detain people without making any provision for handling the hundreds of lawsuits that were sure to follow...The Court is not aware of another occasion in the history of the United States in which a federal court has had to threaten contempt...to force the United States government to comply with court orders...One way or another, ICE will comply with this Court's orders.

+In response to a New Jersey district court request, government attorneys identified a further 56 court orders ICE had violated through mid-February 2026 including missed deadlines, transfers and deportations after court injunctions were issued, late releases of individuals from ICE custody and incomplete production of evidence required by the court.
+In response, New Jersey district judge Michael E. Farbiarz ordered the government to explain its procedures for ensuring court orders were followed consistently and on time.